Please beware of recruitment scams that are currently targeting jobseekers. Click here for further advice.

 For recruiters, our talent brand is unique to us and our market but should also be an easy extension of our employer and the clients we represent.
 There are many people who go into creating your talent brand.
 This includes yourself, HR & wider recruitment team, marketing, company high performers, the clients we choose to work with as well as your candidates/contractors as they represent you in the market.

-Some of my top tips to have an authentic Talent brand to attract & hire DIB’s talent:
+Some of our top tips to have an authentic Talent brand to attract & hire DIB’s talent:

 Research & locate your audience.
 Who are the underrepresented groups in your market?
 Who do you want to attract, apply, and place in roles?
 What is important to them?